Wedding Day Tips

 What time do you put on your dress?
 Too early and you’ll be in it for longer than you’ll want to be and too late and you’ll not have enough time for any photos before the ceremony.
 A good guide is have 20-30 minutes ready in your dress before you leave for your ceremony.
 So if your ceremony is at the same venue as your morning preparations and your ceremony is at 1.30pm you’ll definitely need to be in your dress for 12.45pm.
 Earlier if you have to travel to your ceremony!

 Confetti is ALWAYS a good idea.
 We love it.
 The more the merrier!
 However, don't expect your guests to bring it.
 It's definitely worth buying a stash for your ushers and bridesmaids to handout after the ceremony.
-Whether it's two lines where you walk down the middle or everyone gathered round you and 3, 2, 1... we always love getting the confetti shot!
+Whether it's two lines where you walk down the middle or everyone gathered round you and 3, 2, 1...
+I always love getting the confetti shot!

 The more lighting the better, especially uplighting, it makes for far more interesting photos.
 If you’re hiring your own lighting for the venue speak to your supplier about colour changing LEDs.
 Reds, Purples and Blue work really well, green lighting with skin tones not so much.
 If your venue or band / DJ are supplying the lighting, ask them what lighting they’ve got.
 The more the merrier.
-If you’re struggling to get hold of some we can help you with this.
+If you’re struggling to get hold of some I can help you with this.